retro16/acsi2stm/doc/compatibility.md

   is nearly as fast as memcpy).
 * Not open source.

 ## P.Putnik's ACSID07 driver (free, 2008 version)

 **Pros:**

 * Supports MS-DOS partition tables.
 * Compatible with BigDOS.
+* Works with GemDrive.

 **Cons:**
 * Supports only ACSI id 0.
+* Does not support SD card hot swap.
 * Not 100% ACSI standard compliant, does funky stuff on boot (re-enables A1 mid-command).